la2050/archive/_projects/2015/inspiring-girls-to-become-entrepreneurs-of-the-future.md

   - County of Los Angeles
   - LAUSD
 maker_answers:
   How do you plan to use these resources to make change?
-Advocate with policymakers and leaders: '0' How did you hear about this challenge?: Twitter Organization(s) name(s): 'Girls Inc. of Greater Los Angeles, WhizGirls' Organization(s) mailing address(es): "1631 Pontius Ave., Los Angeles, CA 90025 (GI)\r\n" Organization(s) website(s): www.girlsincla.org
+Mobilize for systems change: '0' How do you plan to use these resources to make change?
+Advocate with policymakers and leaders: '0' Organization(s) name(s): 'Girls Inc. of Greater Los Angeles, WhizGirls' Organization(s) mailing address(es): "1631 Pontius Ave., Los Angeles, CA 90025 (GI)\r\n" Organization(s) website(s): www.girlsincla.org